Testimonials

 I can switch my mood.

-Usually, I only wear base makeup during the day, but on special occasions such as when I am about to present a speech at a lecture meeting or something, I put on my makeup properly.
+Usually, I only wear base makeup during the day, but on special occasions such as when I present a speech at a meeting, I put on my makeup properly.
 On these occasions, I am often asked by the people I meet, what brand of makeup I am using, and they comment how well the makeup covers the skin flaws.
 When applying my makeup, the area of my face that concerns me the most is my nose.
 I have a very deep scar, but simply applying a touch of Shiseido Perfect Cover Foundation with a brush along the grooves of my scar makes a tremendous difference.
 I also try to reduce the redness of my skin with the foundation.

 Ordinary days